-(SH Prior Course ID: CJ 688); This serves as a capstone course for the Master of Science in Criminal Justice Leadership program, providing an opportunity for the integration of information offered in the program and its relationship to emergent issues.
-Addresses the effect of emergent perspectives in organization theory on public administration in general, and more specifically upon criminal justice management and leadership.
-Examines the impact of emergent technology upon criminal justice operations.
-Studies the integration of organization theory, principles of public administration, and community expectations of criminal justice leaders.
+(SH Prior Course ID: CJ 688); This course serves as a capstone course for the Master of Science in Criminal Justice Leadership program, providing an opportunity for the integration of information offered in the program and its relationship to emergent issues.
+Students address the effect of emergent perspectives in organization theory on public administration in general and more specifically upon criminal justice management and leadership.
+Students examine the impact of emergent technology upon criminal justice operations as well as study the integration of organization theory, principles of public administration, and community expectations of criminal justice leaders.

 CRIJ 6392.
 Program Evaluation In CJ.
 3 Hours.

-(SH Prior Course ID: CJ 692); Principles and techniques of program evaluation including models and case studies.
+(SH Prior Course ID: CJ 692); Students study the principles and techniques of program evaluation, including models and case studies.

 CRIJ 6394.
 Special Topics-Criminal Justce.
 3 Hours.

-(SH Prior Course ID: CJ 694); This course is needed to offer masterís level students the option of registering for a multi-topic course.
-The student can take the course under various special topics being offered.
+(SH Prior Course ID: CJ 694); This course is needed to offer master?s level students the option of registering for a multi-topic course.
+Students can take the course under various special topics being offered.

 CRIJ 6396.
 Legal Aspects Of CJ Management.
 3 Hours.

-(SH Prior Course ID: CJ 696); An overview of the legal issues commonly facing managers in criminal justice agencies.
+(SH Prior Course ID: CJ 696); Students are provided an overview of the legal issues commonly facing managers in criminal justice agencies.
 Particular emphasis is placed on public employment law including the hiring, promoting, disciplining and discharging of employees, fair employment practices, and agency and administrator civil liability.
 Both state and federal statutory and case law are examined.

 CRIJ 6398.
 Thesis Practicum.
 3 Hours.

-(SH Prior Course ID: CJ 698); Overview of research strategies; principles of research writing; and procedures for initiating, executing and completing a Thesis.
+(SH Prior Course ID: CJ 698); Students are provided an overview of research strategies; principles of research writing; and procedures for initiating, executing, and completing a Thesis.
 Preparation and approval of a Prospectus.
 (Preliminary planning for the Thesis should begin during the first semester of graduate work; the student should enroll in CRIJ 6398 after he/she has completed 12 semester hours of graduate work.)